Is business insurance tax deductible?

 Example: Annual business insurance deductions

-• Key-person life insurance (business as beneficiary): $0 deductible
+• Key-person life insurance with the business as beneficiary: $0 deductible premium

 What records to keep